Listen up, Gents. We’re about to spill the tea on the term “Ladyboy.”

 In Thailand, transgender women are well known among Western visitors for their campy cabarets and rhinestone renditions of Whitney classics.
 While the performances themselves are all glitter and glee, the trans women behind the shows are often marketed to us Westerners as, unfortunately, “Ladyboys.”

-While we encourage you to get swept up in the magic of Thailand’s cabarets and LGBT nightlife, it’s important you’re equipped with the correct language to be respectful of the talent behind the boa.
+While we encourage you to get swept up in the magic of Thailand’s cabarets and LGBTQ+ nightlife, it’s important you’re equipped with the correct language to be respectful of the talent behind the boa.

 Scroll down to discover five fast facts about “kathoey”, the term preferred amongst Thai trans women.

-1. Like most countries, Thailand has numerous gender roles and expressions and translating the word to English is difficult.
+Like most countries, Thailand has numerous gender roles and expressions and translating the word to English is difficult.

-While its difficult to directly translate some terms, “Ladyboy” is most likened to the problematic Western slur “Shemale”.
+While it is difficult to directly translate some terms, “Ladyboy” is most likened to the problematic Western slur “Shemale”.
 The term was forced on transgender performers by tourists and doesn’t properly convey their experiences or self-expression.
 Kathoey (also spelled Katoey) is widely considered the correct term to use.